mahdiyazdani/BS3-Grid-Builder/README.md

 # BS3-Grid-Builder
-Bootstrap Grid Builder is a powerful WordPress plugin for designing and prototyping websites.

 Bootstrap3 Grid Builder comes with a large number of built-in grid layouts, which you can drag and drop to assemble responsive web pages.
 This plugin has specialized tools for working on the Bootstrap grid.
 Easily create, resize, offset columns, and apply responsive visibility classes.
 It built on top of the hugely popular Bootstrap framework, and exports clean and semantic HTML.
 Thousands of developers and designers use it every day.
 We are sure you'll love it too!